panoply/liquify/packages/specs/readme.md

 // LIQUID

 $.liquid.engine;            // The current variation engine, ie: standard, shopify etc
 $.liquid.tag;               // The tag object specification in traversal
 $.liquid.filter;            // The filter object specification in traversal
 $.liquid.object;            // The object or property object specification in traversal
+$.liquid.type;              // A persisted reference to a certain type, like an object type
 $.liquid.argument;          // The tag or filter argument record in traversal
 $.liquid.value;             // The current tag, filter or object value in traversal
-$.liquid.separator;     // The current separator character code (if any)
-$.liquid.type;          // A persisted reference to a certain type, like an object type
 $.liquid.within;            // An enum number value informing upon the within status
+$.liquid.scope;             // The current scope map value used for variable awareness
 $.liquid.variable;          // A string[] list value which holds reference to an assigned value
 $.liquid.files;             // Map reference which maintain file specific data.

+$.liquid.data.variation;    // The current variation specification
+$.liquid.data.variables;    // The document variables, key is variable name, value is ScopeMap
+$.liquid.data.completions;  // The LSP completion items for the specification

 // HTML5